TVA rescinds decision to outsource technology jobs

 TVA had previously announced it would outsource 20% of its technology jobs to companies based in foreign countries.
 TVA’s action would have caused more than 200 highly skilled American tech workers in Tennessee to lose their jobs to foreign workers hired on temporary work visas, according to the White House.

-However, under a newly signed executive order, Trump has since required all federal agencies to complete an internal audit to prove they are not replacing qualified American workers with people from other countries
+However, under a newly signed executive order, Trump has since required all federal agencies to complete an internal audit to prove they are not replacing qualified American workers with people from other countries.

 TVA officials said in a news release that it would review the “full scope” of its contract companies to ensure compliance with Trump’s new order.